aspose-slides/Aspose.Slides-API-References/english/php-java/chartdata/getusesecondarycategories/_index.md

 ---
 title: getUseSecondaryCategories
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 90
 url: /php-java/chartdata/getusesecondarycategories/
 ---

 ## getUseSecondaryCategories()  method

  If false then  #getSecondaryCategories property return null and data in  #getCategories property is used both for primary and secondary series.